MODULE 1 - Section 4

 With our strong foundation of Purpose, Priorities and Perspectives in place, we can now build off of those elements to create healthy short-term teams.

-We already discussed the two of the additional three components needed for a healthy team in Parameters in People, but now we turn our attention to the final component - Process.
+We already discussed the two of the additional three components needed for a healthy team in Parameters and People, but now we turn our attention to the final component - Process.

 Process refers to the practical steps and items needed to bring order and forward progress to a team.
 Process helps to ensure that all short-term team opportunities have a similar flow and experience every time they are carried out.
 This brings a level of consistency and ensures that key aspects of an opportunity are incorporated every time.